-F1.2.1 Structural Shoreline Erosion BMPs
+G1.2.1 Structural Shoreline Erosion BMPs

 NTMWD requires installation of structural or hard erosion control BMPs by adjacent landowners at the same time as private dock installation.
 Traditionally, hard BMPs have been implemented because they have a design life of 20 to 50 years, can be easily modeled, and require minimum maintenance.
 These types of BMPs must be carefully designed so they do not lead to disruptive wave heights caused by refractive waves, which can actually increase erosion problems.
 If not properly designed, hard shoreline solutions may also increase wave run-up, allowing waves to reach higher on the shore than they would against a natural surface.
 Therefore, hard solutions may need to be higher than might initially appear to be required.
-Landowners should work with a registered engineer to address these issues.
+Landowners should work with a Texas Licensed Professional Engineer to address these issues.

-Shoreline erosion control BMPs will be evaluated on a case-by-case basis by NTMWD prior to approval for installation per a shoreline lease and use agreement.
+Shoreline erosion control BMPs will be evaluated on a case-by-case basis by NTMWD prior to approval for installation per a Shoreline Lease and Use Agreement.
 The figures and design recommendations presented below are conceptual examples of BMPs and presented only for guidance.
-The final design for each BMP must be developed based on specific site conditions and the proposed design must be completed in accordance with applicable local and state regulations and engineering standards and must be submitted as a signed sealed package by a registered engineer of the State of Texas.
+The final design for each BMP must be developed based on specific site conditions and the proposed design must be completed in accordance with applicable local and state regulations and engineering standards and must be submitted as a signed sealed package by a professional engineer licensed in the State of Texas.

 Structural BMPs such as bulkheads and revetments are required to be installed adjacent to and at the same time as private boat dock construction.
-However, these types of BMPs may be constructed and utilized by any adjacent landowner to prevent shoreline erosion if approved through a shoreline lease and use agreement.
+However, these types of BMPs may be constructed and utilized by any adjacent landowner to prevent shoreline erosion if approved through a Shoreline Lease and Use Agreement.
 There are several applicable guidance documents for the design and installation of shoreline erosion BMPs.
 The following publicly available references are useful guides for design engineers and property owners: